zenml-io/zenml/docs/book/stack_components/artifact_store.md

 ## Base Implementation

+The artifact store establishes one of the main components in every ZenML stack.
-Now, let us take a deeper dive into the fundamentals behind the abstraction of an artifact store in ZenML:
+Now, let us take a deeper dive into the fundamentals behind its abstraction, namely the `BaseArtifactStore`:

-1. This is the base class for a specific type of `StackComponent`, which means it inherits from the `StackComponent` class and sets the `TYPE` class variable to a `StackComponentType` leaving the `FLAVOR` class variable is still unoccupied.
+1. As it is the base class for a specific type of `StackComponent`, it inherits from the `StackComponent` class and sets the `TYPE` class variable to a `StackComponentType` leaving the `FLAVOR` class variable is still unoccupied.